º º º

 In the silence of the store, her fangs gritted like knives shaving on stones.
 He made her hungry.

 His eyes spoke of instant conviction and relief.
-"These purebloods, they feel and act they're the center of the world, don't they?"
+"These purebloods feel and act they're the center of the world, don't they?"

 "Yes, but," She gestured to the blade.
 The stark silver edge flickered across his transparent eyes.
-"Is it from the Middle East?"
+"Tell me where the blade is from already."

-"You're still here?"
-Yuuki queried his disguise in unusual patience.
+Yuki queried his disguise in unusual patience.
 He returned the regard in silence.
-"I thought you'd go sightseeing or drink someone's blood that's sleeping."
+"I thought you'd go sightseeing or drink someone's blood who's sleeping."

 "I did."
 He agreed because teasing was amusing than arguing.
-"I'm pureblood, so I can erase my victim's memory if I choose."
+"So I erased my victim's memory while I was at it."

 "It wasn't a compliment."
 She tossed coldly over her shoulder and glared at the cracked soil.
-"Your face is too babyish for a moustache.
-And you're a man.
+"Your face is too boyish for a mustache and you're a man.
 I pity you."
 She gritted.
 "Any man in the country tailors and proudly advertises his beard as a sign of masculine maturity.
-Not only can't you grow facial hair, you look horrible with a fake one.
+Not only can't you grow facial hair but you look horrible with a fake one.
 All you're good for is—" Swatting her visionary thoughts, she growled.
-"What are you good for anyway?"
+"Besides an inherited royal status what are you good for anyway?"